 It makes me so happy that as a result of taking part in The Exam Success Formula:

 - Rugby Boy achieved GCSE results he could truly be proud of

 - He learned the value of hard work – and could take what he learned from the course and apply it to his A Levels without my support

 - Sarah was able to support him throughout the year without nagging – and had lovely conversations with him about school work and revision, that actually brought them together rather than drove them apart

 Would you like your child to get GCSE results like this?

-If you want to have a similar story of success, calm and confidence sign up to The Extraordinaries Club today so that you can take part in the next live run-through of The Exam Success Formula, starting on 21st September.
+If you want to have a similar story of success, calm and confidence sign up to The Extraordinaries Club today so that you can take part in The Exam Success Formula.

 The sooner you sign-up, the sooner you can get started and start implementing the things that Sarah and Rugby Boy did to get such amazing GCSE results – for their family, their relationship and his future.